engula/engula/docs/design.md

 To handle a query, `Compute` tries to query the result from `Cache` first.
 On cache misses, `Compute` loads the required data from `Storage`.

 Periodically, `Compute` may schedule some background jobs to reorganize data in `Storage`. `Compute` dedicates the execution of background jobs to `Background`, which doesn't interfere with foreground service.

+# Storage Structure

+The storage of a database consists of a `BaseStore` and a `DeltaStore`.

+The `BaseStore` stores data files of a database.
+The `BaseStore` uses a `Manifest` to record the layout and metadata of data files.
+Data files of a database are divided into collections but can be atomically committed to the `Manifest`.

+The `DeltaStore` stores recent updates of a database.
+The `DeltaStore` uses a `Journal` to persist updates and a `WriteBuffer` to accumulate updates.
+The `DeltaStore` is optional.
+Applications that tolerate the loss of recent updates can ignore the `DeltaStore`.